From Local to Global History

 The cultural and intellectual impact of the imperial encounter on both colonizer and colonized has been my main research preoccupation since my student days.
 As I investigated this topic from different angles, my research repeatedly took me into unexpected directions.
 I am especially glad, however, that it merged my fascination for (Indian) colonial history and music.
 While I began as a historian of Punjab, like so many other historians of my generation, my scholarship increasingly developed towards global history.

-Since 1993, I have been studying the history of Punjab and in particular the intellectual interactions between Punjabis and Britons under colonial rule.
-On the basis of my research in Indian and Pakistani Punjab as well as the British Library in London, I wrote Moral Languages from Colonial Punjab (2008), a comparative socio-intellectual history of the Singh Sabha (Sikh), Arya Samaj (Hindu) and Ahmadiyah (Muslim) voluntary reform movements in the context of what may be called a Punjabi Enlightenment.
-Afterwards, I published several articles and a book chapter about the history and contemporary practice of Sikh devotional music and, since a few years, when I have the time, I am working on a historical novel, The Sikh Music Pavilion.
-Over the years, I also created and guided tours for Dutch groups to Indian Punjab.
+Since 1993, I have been interested in the colonial history of Punjab and especially in that of its Sikh inhabitants.
+Based on my research in Indian and Pakistani Punjab as well as the British Library in London, I wrote Moral Languages from Colonial Punjab (2008), a comparative socio-intellectual history of the Singh Sabha (Sikh), Arya Samaj (Hindu) and Ahmadiyah (Muslim) voluntary reform movements in the context of what may be called a Punjabi Enlightenment.
+Afterwards, I published several articles and a book chapter about the history and contemporary practice of Sikh devotional music and, since a few years, when I have the time, I am working on a historical novel The Sikh Music Pavilion.

 Bhai Jawala Singh at Dera Sahib gurdwara in Lahore, 1935.

 Arnold Bake, flyer lecture-recitals, University of Hawaii, 1936.